 For good measure, there are categories of trust seals.
 These categories include standard trust seals, security seals, privacy seals as well as business seals.

 As a business, you must select the most appropriate trust seal that suits the operations of your business.

-Identifying these focus areas and more should give you an idea of the changes needed to bring about an improvement in online sales.
-While you should not expect a sudden increase in online sales volume immediately after implementing the above recommendation, persistence and determination are key requirements.
+Identifying these focus areas should give you an idea of the changes necessary to improve your online sales.
+That being said, don’t expect a sudden increase in online sales volume immediately after the implementation of the above recommendations.
+Persistence and determination are key requirements.
 Staying the course and evaluating performance parameters will ensure that you achieve, maybe even surpass, your online sales target.

-Now that you know how to figure out if you’re missing out on sales, click here to see what Catsy can do for you.
+Now that you know how to figure out if you’re making any online sales mistakes, click here to see what Catsy can do for you.